sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 * ... and any other `lexer alias that Pygments supports`__

 If highlighting with the selected language fails (i.e. Pygments emits an "Error" token), the block is not highlighted in any way.
+Per-block highlighting styles can be specified for directives :rst:dir:`code-block`, :rst:dir:`sourcecode`, :rst:dir:`literalinclude`, and :rst:dir:`code`.

 .. important::

-   The list of lexer aliases supported is tied to the Pygment version.
+   The list of lexer and style aliases supported is tied to the Pygment version.
 If you want to ensure consistent highlighting, you should fix your version of Pygments.

 __ https://pygments.org/docs/lexers